cscart/docs/en/install/windows/install/index.rst

    .. important::

        Some of the PHP extensions :doc:`required by CS-Cart </install/system_requirements>` (for example, ``curl``, ``sockets``, ``soap``) might be disabled in XAMPP by default.
 To enable them, go to the **php.ini** file of your XAMPP installation, remove the ``;`` symbol at the beginning of the lines with the required extensions, then save your changes and restart XAMPP.
-In this article we used CS-Cart as an example.
-Steps for Multi-Vendor installation are the same.

 .. meta::
    :description: How to test CS-Cart and Multi-Vendor online stores on XAMPP on Windows without a server?